2008 Florida Gators football team: LSU

-Pregame line: Florida -7

 This annual rivalry marked the 10th time in college football history that back-to-back champions played in the following regular season with the home team never losing.
 The last time this occurred was on October 20, 1990, when the 1989 champions University of Miami played the 1988 champions Notre Dame.
 Notre Dame beat Miami at South Bend with a score of 29–20.
-This game marked the 55th meeting between the Gators and Tigers with Florida leading the series 28-23-3 entering the game.
-Florida head coach Urban Meyer's record against LSU head coach Les Miles was 1-2 entering the game with the home team winning in each of those three games.
+This game marked the 55th meeting between the Gators and Tigers with Florida leading the series 28–23–3 entering the game.
+Florida head coach Urban Meyer's record against LSU head coach Les Miles was 1–2 entering the game with the home team winning in each of those three games.
 This game marked the second of four regular season games where the Gators faced a coach that had won a national championship.

 The Gators opened the game on offense and set the pace early.
 The first drive of the game only took 1:38 for an early score with a Percy Harvin touchdown off a tipped pass on the third play of the game.
 Florida's defense stopped LSU on their first possession with a quick three and out and turned the change of possession into a Gator field goal extending their lead 10–0.
-Their momentum continued finishing the first quarter 17-0 after a second touchdown by Percy Harvin, which was a career first for receiving TDs in a game.
+Their momentum continued finishing the first quarter 17–0 after a second touchdown by Percy Harvin, which was a career first for receiving TDs in a game.
 The Gators defense continued to pressure LSU and forced LSU QB Jarrett Lee to have a pass picked off by Florida linebacker Brandon Spikes.
 Although Florida wasn't able to capitalize on the turnover, LSU turned the ball over on their next possession with a Charles Scott fumble recovered by Gator AJ Jones.
 Florida was unable to create points with their second gained turnover.
 After having scored 17 points in the first quarter, the Gators were only able to put 3 points on the board in the second quarter extending their lead 20–0.
 With less than a minute in the first half and down 20–0, LSU put together a 60-yard drive in less than one minute scoring a touchdown with 5 seconds remaining in the half, bringing the halftime score to 20–7.